 Customer reception

-Notion is rated 4.7 on G2.
+Notion is .
 Customer reviews include:

 “Notion is incredible at giving you the flexibility you need to create whatever you need—from a simple notes library to reminders to project management.” - Jesse K on G2